johnnycistudent/recipe-app/README.md

 }
 ```

 The interaction design for this site tries to keep things as simple as possible.
 The Initial page entitled Intro presents the three main steps for a user in big tempting, clickable buttons - Browse Recipes, Login or Register.
 The navigational structures from the Navbar are standard and should be familiar with all browser users that collapse to a hamburger menu on smaller devices.
-It was important to ensure that the user is presented with as many interactive elements as possible when navigation the site.
+It was important to ensure that the user is presented with as many interactive elements as possible when navigating the site.

 Once the User logs in or registers, they are immediately sent to their profile page.
 From there they are encouraged to go to the "Browse Recipes" page.